guiste10/sunfish_c/README.md

 The C version is around 20 times faster than its Python version !

 ### Perft
-A simple perft routine reaches 9.6 million nodes/sec.
+A simple perft routine reaches 16.8 million nodes/sec (using the CC compiler).
 This is of course much slower in practice because of the quick cutoffs obtained after generating and ordering all the moves.

 # License